mercuryoio/BAAS-API/0 Login/README.md

 **Case:**

-User want to by crypto on your side.
+The Customer wants to by crypto on your side.
 User have not got Mercuryo account.
 User from US

-How to detect that the User is from US:
+How to detect that the Customer is from US:

 1. Phone code is +1
 2. Response on method `/b2b/user/email-verify` contains this: